eflamm-of-passion/notlelo-react-native/README.md

 - refactor the code in smaller components
 - install EsLint and Prettier
 - suggest event, as a <select></select>
-- refactor the EventService to be React compliant
+- refactor the event-service to be React compliant
 - install EsLint and Prettier
 - display readable date
 - remove all Math.random() in loops